For questions about the project contact the Parks Department at: ParkInfo@park.sccgov.org.

 The approved Coyote Canyon Natural Resources Management Plan & Interim Access Plan is available here

 Located east of Morgan Hill, the property is situated within agricultural, residential, and natural undeveloped areas in unincorporated Santa Clara County.
 The 2,741-acre acquisition provides a regionally significant ecological linkage, connecting north to Anderson Lake County Park, east to Henry Coe State Park, and Coyote Lake – Harvey Bear Ranch County Park to the south.
 Coyote Creek bisects the Coyote Canyon portion of the property.

-County Staff will complete an informative and fact-based investigation to determine the most suitable property access solution for the public while balancing natural resource management goals.
+County Staff has completed an informative and fact-based investigation to determine the most suitable property access solution for the public while balancing natural resource management goals.
 This interim planning process does not evaluate Coyote Highlands nor the east-side of Coyote Canyon for public access.
-A full master planning process that would expand public access into the full extent of the property will come in future years.
+A full master planning process that would expand public access into the full extent of the Property will come in future years.

 The development of the Plan was guided by the following goals:

 - Assess the existing condition of the Property;